PierreSenellart/provsql/doc/source/user/casestudy1.rst

     ) t
     ORDER BY city;

-With 10 000 samples the result is accurate to roughly ±0.01.
+With 10 000 samples the result is accurate to roughly ±0.01 (see `Margin of error <https://en.wikipedia.org/wiki/Margin_of_error>`_).
+Results will vary slightly between runs due to sampling.
 Use ``\timing`` in psql to compare the runtime against the exact method.